World Language

 Chinese

-By the end of this level, students can communicate about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes involving personal identity, family, and daily life.
+Ways of greeting Chinese people that explain your identity, ways of showing a beginning appreciation of Chinese language and culture, and ways of discussing trade and migration are the focus of this course.
+Themes and grammatical structures align with the Integrated Chinese I. By the end of this level, students can communicate about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes involving personal identity, family, and daily life.
 They can use simple sentences that have been encountered, memorized, and recalled.
-Students completing this level typically demonstrate a proficiency in Novice Mid to Intermediate Low range in all modes of communication based on ACTFL guidelines.
-Basic Chinese geography, ways of greeting Chinese people that explain your identity and ways of showing a beginning appreciation of Chinese language and culture are the focus of this course.
-Themes and grammatical structures align with the Integrated Chinese I.
+Students completing this level typically demonstrate proficiency in Novice Mid to Intermediate Low range in all modes of communication based on ACTFL guidelines.

 Chinese II

+This course explores how traditional medicine and health, unique features of Chinese housing, and Chinese historical relationship with the world all have a profound impact on daily life for children and adults in modern China.
+Themes and grammatical structures align with the Integrated Chinese 2 and Tales and Traditions I textbooks.
 By the end of this level, students can participate in conversations and present information on a number of familiar topics using increasingly complex sentences.
 They can handle short social interactions in everyday situations, write messages about familiar subjects, and recognize the main topic and some supporting details heard or read.
-Students completing this level typically demonstrate a proficiency in the Novice High to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-This course explores how traditional medicine and health, unique features of the Chinese educational system, and Chinese extracurricular activities all have a profound impact on daily life for children and adults in modern China.
-Themes and grammatical structures align with the Integrated Chinese 2 and Tales and Traditions I textbooks.
+Students completing this level typically demonstrate proficiency in the Novice High to Intermediate low range in all modes of communication based on ACTFL guidelines.

 Chinese III